 3. Break your long term goals into short term tasks

 I’ve had a lot of big ideas and lofty goals in my life.
 But the ones I’ve actually achieved all follow a pattern: I was meticulous about making lists of each step I had to do to hit my goal.

 Breaking large, long term goals into smaller, more manageable ‘chunks’ makes them feel more realistic.
 Instead of writing a novel, we’re simply writing 1000 words, or finishing an outline.

 What’s even better is that these chunks are great opportunities to get ongoing feedback.
-One of the biggest factors holding us back from reaching our goals is not being able to see the immediate results of our work—a condition University of Sheffield psychology professor Dr. Fuschia Sirois calls Temporal Myopia.
+One of the biggest factors holding us back from reaching our long term goals is not being able to see the immediate results of our work—a condition University of Sheffield psychology professor Dr. Fuschia Sirois calls Temporal Myopia.

 By breaking our large goal into smaller pieces, we’re able to measure our progress piece by piece.
 Instead of staring off into the distant future, we think about tomorrow, and the day after, and so on.